satoshipay/solar/README.md

-# Solar Wallet
+# Solar Wallet (Beta)

-Stellar wallet app, featuring payment requests, multisignature and more.
+User-friendly Stellar wallet app, featuring multi-signature, custom assets management and more.

+Runs on Mac OS, Windows & Linux.
+Mobile app coming soon.

 ## Download

-See <https://github.com/satoshipay/wallet/releases>.
+See <https://github.com/satoshipay/solar/releases>.
 You will find the binaries there.

+## Key security

+Keys are encrypted with a key derived from the user's password before storing them on the local filesystem.
+That means that the user's secret key is safe as long as their password is strong enough.
+However, if they forget their password there will be no way of recovering the secret key.
+That's why you should always make a backup of your secret key.

+The encryption key is derived from the password using `PBKDF2` with `SHA256`.
+The actual encryption is performed using `xsalsa20-poly1305`.

-## Development setup
+## Development

+Install the dependencies first:

 ```
 npm install
 ```

-## Development
+To run the app in development mode:

 ```
 npm run dev